-Both executives and Group members that perform Key Functions and other employees fulfil the fit and proper requirements established in applicable insurance regulations and by the controlling Company.
+The executives and Group members that perform Key Functions fulfil the fit and proper requirements established in applicable insurance regulations and by the controlling Company.
 Fit requirements relate to the employees possessing the professional qualifications, experience and knowledge necessary for a position, while proper requirements relate to the absence of negative circumstances that might affect one's performance.
 To facilitate compliance therewith, the controlling Company and the subsidiaries have a Fit and Proper Policy.